gSchool/ada-CS-Fundamentals-Internship/08-graphs/01-graphs.md

   - When _d_ begins to approach _N_ for the majority of nodes - in other words, when we have a dense graph - we start to see the advantages of using an adjacency matrix with O(1) lookup time over an adjacency list
 - O(2E) = **O(E)** space complexity to store this representation because each element of the array stores a list of the edges a node has
   -  Each edge is stored twice in the case of an undirected graph
-- **O(1)** time complexity to find all the neighbors of a particular node because it is an O(1) operation to lookup a node by its index and the list at that location is a list of all the node's neighbors.
+- **O(1)** time complexity to get all the neighbors of a particular node because it is an O(1) operation to lookup a node by its index and the list at that location is a list of all the node's neighbors.

 ## Summary

 A graph is a data structure consisting of a finite collection of _nodes_, also called _vertices_, and a collection of connections between nodes known as _edges_.
 A graph can be either a _directed graph_, or an _undirected graph_.
-In a directed graph, edges are not bidirectional.
-So in the example below you travel from node A to node B, but not from node B to node A.
+In a directed graph, edges are not bidirectional: we may be able to travel from node A to node B, but not from node B to node A. Graphs can also have _weighted_ or _unweighted_ edges.
+Weighteds graphs have some cost or weight assigned to each edge, making it so that the shortest, most direct path from Node A to Node B may not be the cheapest.

+Because graphs are non-hierarchical and do not have a set start node, it is difficult to represent graphs in the same way we usually represent linked lists and trees.
+Instead, there are two common methods for representing a graph data structure:
+- Adjacency matrix
+- Adjacency list

+An adjacency matrix has a fast lookup time of O(1) to see if two nodes are connected by an edge, but it can be relatively expensive in terms of space complexity and the time it takes to find all the neighbors of a particular node.
+An adjacency list, has a better balance between time and space complexity, but the lookup time of O(d) to find if two nodes share an edge can be expensive when a graph is dense.

 <!-- Diagram sources:  https://drive.google.com/file/d/1bOXvfXdWi9pkKfmWnMZd9QK4zoG930c7/view?usp=sharing -->